Table of Contents

-This is a clever feature and it means you can bring the upper griddle right down on burgers or steaks and just keep it quite close but not touching, when cooking delicate food like fish.
+This is a clever feature and it means you can bring the upper griddle right down on burgers or steaks and just keep it quite close but not touching when cooking delicate food like fish.

 Remember if you are using as a contact cooker on both sides like this, you should keep food close to the same thickness for even cooking.

-Also you’re advised to use boneless steaks and poultry joints for the same reason.
+Also, you’re advised to use boneless steaks and poultry joints for the same reason.
 My friend completely ignores this and checks the meat is cooked with a cooking thermometer – this is not a recommendation, but it is what a lot of people do and it is perfectly safe.

 Lamb chops or any steak where the bone is at the edge should be okay anyway.
-I ought to mention that there is a release leaver to allow the lid to extend right back and flat, so you can cook on both plates in this orientation.
+I ought to mention that there is a release lever to allow the lid to extend right back and flat, so you can cook on both plates in this orientation.

 The cooking plates used to be a fiddle to remove and replace, but again the Cuisinart designers have listened to customer grumbles and corrected an inconvenient flaw.

 Removable parts including the drip tray are dishwasher safe which obviously includes the cooking plates.
-Personally I wouldn’t put griddle plates into the dishwasher because continually exposing them to the strong chemicals in dishwasher detergent eventually damages the non-stick surface coating.
+Personally, I wouldn’t put griddle plates into the dishwasher because continually exposing them to the strong chemicals in dishwasher detergent eventually damages the non-stick surface coating.

 Instead, use the tool provided to scrape off any bigger food particles, then a quick soak in hot soapy water will loosen the residual bits and you can then rub clean, rinse and dry.
 If you treat these plates with care the surface will last years longer.